 100% local team

 Amigos is first and foremost an educational institution.
-We are committed to providing our international students with a first-class Spanish learning program, and to maintaining a highly competitive level of quality and professionalism in our teaching.
-We are an official Spanish school holding a current license issued by the Municipality of Cusco city, employing thoroughly trained and experienced teaching staff.
+We are committed to providing our international students with a first-class Spanish learning program.
+We maintain a highly competitive level of quality and professionalism in our teaching by employing thoroughly trained and experienced teaching staff.
+We are an official Spanish school holding a current license issued by the Municipality of Cusco.

-Our personal team is highly trained, all of them have many years of experience in teaching, have certifications and share a passion for their work and a commitment.
-In addition, our teachers are all native speakers of Spanish, and most of them have lived in Cusco for most of their lives.
+Our team is highly trained.
+All of them have many years of experience in teaching, have certifications, and are passionate about their work.
+In addition, our teachers are all native speakers of Spanish and the majority have lived in Cusco for most of their lives.

 We are a local team